beeckcenter/softwarecollaborative.org/landscape-report.md

 ---

 # Sharing Government Software
+*Note: Earlier this year, we [changed our name](https://softwarecollaborative.org/2022/01/24/hypothesis.html) from the State Software Collaborative to the Intergovernmental Software Collaborative.
+Now, we're changing what we call the groups of governments working in this way from [cooperatives to collaboratives](https://softwarecollaborative.org/2022/10/03/language-update.html).
+These changes are reflected here.*

-### How Agencies Are Cooperatively Building Mission-Critical Software
+### How Agencies Are Collaboratively Building Mission-Critical Software

 April 2021

 By Waldo Jaquith and Robin Carnahan

-State Software Collaborative
+Intergovernmental Software Collaborative

 Beeck Center for Social Impact + Innovation